Learning transitions in classical Ising models and deformed toric codes

+The first-order contribution is $(2-2\Delta_{\epsilon})g$, but this vanishes for all $n$ because the scaling dimension $\Delta_{\epsilon}$ of the energy density is unity.
 Sending $n\to1$ we see that a small nonzero $g$ flows to zero under RG.
 The marginal irrelevance of the effects of measurements at $\beta=\beta_c$ indicates that $\gamma_T > 0$.
 This is consistent with our numerical results above.

+Before taking the limit $n \to 1$ our theories for the effects of learning coincide with theories for systems with quenched bond disorder (see, e.g., Ref.~\cite{dotsenko1995renormalization}).
+The key difference is that, in that setting, the appropriate replica limit is instead $n \to 0$.

 {\it Deformed toric code}.-- Here we discuss the connection between our results and the effects of weak measurements on deformed toric code wavefunctions.
 Ising models in the geometry discussed in connection with Fig~\ref{fig:Ic} and Eq.~\eqref{eq:coherentinformation}, with boundary conditions $\mu = \sigma_L \sigma_R = \pm 1$, are associated with RK wavefunctions $\ket{\psi_{\mu}}=\sum_{\bm{\sigma}} \sqrt{P_{\mu}(\bm{\sigma})} \ket{\bm{\sigma}}$, where $P_{\mu}(\bm{\sigma})$ is the Boltzmann weight for the bulk spins $\bm{\sigma}$ with boundary condition $\mu$.
 These wavefunctions are dual to the two logical states of deformed toric codes on open surfaces (surface codes), which we denote $\ket{\phi_{\mu}} \propto \exp(\frac{1}{2}\sum_{\langle ij \rangle} \beta Z_{ij})\ket{\text{toric code}_{\mu}}$.
 In $\ket{\phi_{\mu}}$ the qubits reside on edges $\langle ij\rangle$ of the square lattice, $Z_{ij}$ is a Pauli matrix, and $\ket{\text{toric code}_{\mu}}$ is an ideal toric code ground state with $\mu=\pm 1$ specifying the logical state.
 These deformed states undergo quantum phase transitions across (2+0)D conformal quantum critical points~\cite{Fradkin04RK} at $\beta_c$, see Fig.~\ref{fig:phasediagram}(b).
 If, in addition, we apply weak measurement of strength $\gamma$ to every qubit of the toric code state $\ket{\phi_\mu}$, this results in a statistical ensemble of post-measurement states conditioned on the measurement outcomes $\bm{s}$